JGuan-lab/ASD-Cell-type-specific-gene-module/README.md

 The codes correspond to the following paper, where further details can be found:

 Guan J, Lin Y and Ji G (2020) Cell Type-Specific Gene Network-Based Analysis Depicts the Heterogeneity of Autism Spectrum Disorder.
 Front.
 Cell.
 Neurosci.
-14:59. doi: 10.3389/fncel.2020.00059
+14:59.  https://doi.org/10.3389/fncel.2020.00059